googlearchive/play-apk-expansion/README.txt

 downloader_library
 A library that works with the google_market_licensing library to download APK Expansion files in a background service.
 This library depends on the licensing library, and must be built as a library project. zip_file
-A library that uses multiple zip files as a virtual read-only filesystem with hooks to support APK Expansion lies.
+A library that uses multiple zip files as a virtual read-only filesystem with hooks to support APK Expansion files.
 This also must be built as an Android library project. downloader_sample
 A sample application that assumes that zip format files have been uploaded as the main/patch file(s) on Android Market.
 It downloads these files and then validates that the CRC's for every entry in the zip match.
 This application depends on the downloader_library and the zip_file library.
 Because of dependency issues involving multiple libraries, you may have to do a clean build after creating each project.